chisNaN/my-private-repos/README.md

 ## web-dev-guide

 >A personal (thanks to my professional experiences) guide to give you a detailed idea of what someone can expect to start as a junior web developer in 2017-2018

+## search-jobs

+>Will search jobs simultaneously on remixjobs, alsacreations & jobteaser